Matthieu Blazy’s Structural Reset at Chanel

 (Cotton Tweed / Craft Beige)

-The gold variations intensify this logic.
-With metallic yarn, heavier trimming, and denser fabric layered together, physical presence overtakes visual brightness.
-These pieces produce authority and clarity—but also fatigue.
+The gold variations push this logic further.
+Metallic yarn, heavier trimming, and denser fabric layered together produce a physical presence that overtakes visual brightness.
+Authority arrives.
+Clarity arrives.
+Fatigue arrives alongside them.

-And yet, the season does not move in a single direction.
+But the season does not move in one direction.

-At first glance, this might suggest a return to the softer Chanel associated with Virginie Viard.
+The immediate conclusion is tempting: this must be a return to the softer Chanel of Virginie Viard.

 It is not.